scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * Select EC2 Instance Type m5a.large (or the type that works best for you)
 * Select the default VPC
 * Select subnet/AZ
 * Enable Assign Public IP.
-Later, attach an EIP so you don't end up with a different public IP address everytime you restart your EC2 instance.
+Later, attach an EIP so you don't end up with a different public IP address every time you restart your EC2 instance.
 * Optional: Attach IAM SSM Role (to allow remote access into EC2 without the need for SSH)
 * For storage, assign 20 GB for good measures.
 This is more than enough for the test dataset
 * Assign a useful Name tag to the EC2 instance